 - i.
 A description of the health condition that will be managed using Preventive Nursing visits.
 The IICSP must state why the enrollee needs this health condition monitored. - ii.
 A list of the assessments or other monitoring that will be done during each visit. - iii.
 Descriptions of the nursing interventions that will be carried out during each visit to manage the enrollee's chronic health condition. - iv.
 Descriptions of any other nursing tasks that will be carried out during visits. - v.
-Information telling the enrollee what to do if his/her health condition worsens in between Preventive Nursing visits.

-k.
-When Private Duty Nursing is requested, include:

-- i.
-A description of the Medical Criteria that qualify the enrollee for this service (see the Minimum Operating Standards for MI Health Link). - ii.
+Information telling the enrollee what to do if his/her health condition worsens in between Preventive Nursing visits. - k.
+When Private Duty Nursing is requested, include: - i.
+A description of the Medical Criteria that gualify the enrollee for this service (see the Minimum Operating Standards for MI Health Link). - ii.
 The number of hours that the nurse will spend at the enrollee's home each day. - iii.
-Descriptions of the interventions that the nurse will complete for the enrollee.

-I. When Respite is requested, include:
+Descriptions of the interventions that the nurse will complete for the enrollee. - When Respite is requested, include: - i.

-- i.
 Information about the name and responsibilities of the caregiver who is being replaced by the Respite caregiver.
 This information must show that the regular caregiver is not paid for the services he/she provides.
 If the regular caregiver provides both paid and unpaid care, list the times when unpaid care is provided.
 Only the unpaid care may be replaced using the Respite service. - ii.
 Documentation showing that the enrollee needs supervision during the time Respite is being provided, OR that the enrollee needs a different caregiver when his/her regular caregiver is not available. - iii.
 Documentation showing that the enrollee needs help with at least one Activity of Daily Living. - iv.
 The location where the enrollee will receive Respite. - v.
 An estimate of how often Respite will be used.

 3. Section 3: Required IICSP Content for Enrollees Living in a Provider Owned/Controlled Residential Setting a.
 A provider owned/controlled residential setting is a place in the community, such as an Adult Foster Care or Home for the Aged, where both housing and healthcare services are provided to the residents.
-By choosing to live in this type of setting, a MI Health Link enrollee is choosing to receive services from the provider who owns the setting.
+By choosing to live in this type b.

-b.
 When an enrollee lives in a provider owned/controlled setting, the IICSP must contain: